lanttern/Data_Aanlyst_Nanodegree_projects/Project1_Analyzing_the_NYC_Subway_Dataset/README.md

 Therefore,	 I	 examined	 if	 the	 data	 I	 used	 for	 analysis	 were	 normally distributed.
-First,	the	histograms	for	the	number	of	entries	per	hour	for	days on	rainy	days	and	non-rainy	days	showed	they	were	not	normal	distribution (Figure	1).
-Second,	the	Shapiro-Wilks	test,	which	is	a	test	to	check	if	a sample came	from	a normally	distributed population,	was	against	the	null	hypothesis that	 the	 populations	 were	 normally	 distributed	 (p	 <	 0.05,	 Table	 1).
+First,	the	histograms	for	the	number	of	entries	per	hour	for	days on	rainy	days	and	non-rainy	days	showed	they	were	not	normal	distribution .
+Second,	the	Shapiro-Wilks	test,	which	is	a	test	to	check	if	a sample came	from	a normally	distributed population,	was	against	the	null	hypothesis that	 the	 populations	 were	 normally	 distributed	 (p	 <	 0.05).
 Taken together,	 the	data	did not	meet	 the	assumptions	 for	Welch's	 t-Test.
 Thus,		 I chose Mann-Whitney	 U-Test,	 which	 can	 be	 used	 for	 data	 with	 both	 normal and	non-normal	distribution.

-3. What	results	did	you	get	from	this	statistical	test?
+###### 3. What	results	did	you	get	from	this	statistical	test?
 To	 do	 the	 test	 for	 an	 alpha	 level	 of	 0.05,	 I	 used	 the	 null	 hypothesis:	 the ridership	 on	 rainy	 days	 and	 non-rainy	 days	 are	 the	 same.
 The	 alternative hypothesis	 is:	 the	 ridership	 on	 rainy	 days	 and	 non-rainy	 days	 are	 not	 the same.
 The	 mean	 of	 ENTRIESn_hourly on	 rainy	 days	 was 1105.45 and	 the mean	 of	 ENTRIESn_hourly	 on	 non-rainy	 days	 was 1090.28.
-The MannWhitney U-Test	results	showed	that	the p_value	for	the	test	was	0.025 (table 2).
+The MannWhitney U-Test	results	showed	that	the p_value	for	the	test	was	0.025.

-4. What	is	the	significance	of	these	results?Because	the	p_value	(0.025)	is	less	than	0.05,	I	concluded	that	the	null hypothesis	was	rejected	and	the	ridership	on rainy	days	and	non-rainy	days were	significantly	different.
+###### 4. What	is	the	significance	of	these	results?Because	the	p_value	(0.025)	is	less	than	0.05,	I	concluded	that	the	null
+hypothesis	was	rejected	and	the	ridership	on rainy	days	and	non-rainy	days were	significantly	different.

 ##Section	2.
 Linear	Regression
-1. What	approach	did	you	use	to	compute	the	coefficients	theta	and	produce prediction	in	your	regression	model:
+###### 1. What	approach	did	you	use	to	compute	the	coefficients	theta	and	produce
+prediction	in	your	regression	model:
 a.
 Gradient	descent	(as	implemented	in	exercise	3.5)
 b.
 OLS	using	Statsmodels